 Ms. Waltz is a frequent speaker and writer on health care and life science compliance issues, including overpayments, payment suspensions, corporate integrity agreements, off-label marketing, drug and device pricing, and potential issues of personal liability for owners of entities who are the focus of government scrutiny.

 In 2012, Ms. Waltz was recognized by the Legal 500 for her work in life sciences.
 She was named to the 2007 list of Outstanding Healthcare Fraud and Compliance Lawyers published by Nightingale's Healthcare News.
-She was also ranked as one of the top health care attorneys in California by Chambers USA (2009 - 14) where she is described as a leader in fraud and abuse and a masterful negotiator (2014).
+She was also ranked as one of the top health care attorneys in California by Chambers USA (2009 - 14) where she is described as "a leader in fraud and abuse" and "a masterful negotiator" (2014).

 In 2011, Chambers USA said:

-Ms. Waltz's thorough knowledge of Medicare and Medicaid regulations makes her a wonderful choice for compliance work.'
-Clients applaud her exceptional client service and ability to become a partner in problem solving.'
+Ms. Waltz's thorough knowledge of Medicare and Medicaid regulations makes her 'a wonderful choice for compliance work.'
+Clients applaud her exceptional client service and ability to become 'a partner in problem solving.'